leafsphp/docs/src/docs/modules/forms.md

 $username = Form::sanitizeInput($username);
 ```

+If you however need better sanitizing, you can check out the [anchor module](/docs/modules/anchor/)

 ## Form Submit

 This creates a form and submits it.
 You can call it a virtual form.
 It takes in 3 parameters, the request type, the form action and the form data.
 Currently, it only supports GET and POST requests.

 ```php
 Form::submit("POST", "/book/create", [